ahtaum/department_product_backend/readme.md

 - copy and rename **env.example** to **.env** and configure database

-- run migrate `node ace migration:run --seed` or `node ace migration:fresh --seed` to migrate database and adding default user data
+- run migrate `node ace migration:run` or `node ace migration:fresh` to migrate database and adding default user data

+- run seeder users for generate default users name, email, and passwod by type in console `node ace db:seed`

 - run in local by typing `node ace serve --watch`